UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_3/topic_3.md

 ### Accompanying material
 [Lecture Slides](./Topic_3.pdf)

-# Part 1: Overview of sequence data
+# 1: Overview of sequence data

 In this exercise, let's pretend that you have been notified that your data is ready for download from the sequence centre.
 You submitted a short read sequencing library and a long read sequencing library generated using Illumina and PacBio technologies, respectively.